Five magnificent websites for intermediate level students of English

 - Meals in the workplace

 Overall, I focus on discussion points which ensure students speak up and don’t feel inhibited from stating their opinions.
-Importantly, I encourage them to bring their life experience in their answers.
+Importantly, I encourage them to bring their own life experience into their answers.

-BBC ARTICLES - VARIETY IS THE SPICE OF LIFE
+3. BBC ARTICLES - VaRIETY IS THE SPICE OF LIFE

-I’ve been using articles with students on BBC.com since 2013.
+I’ve been using articles with students from BBC.com since 2013.

 BBC articles get students talking